 Seek Advice from an Atlanta Pedestrian Accident Lawyer

 Many pedestrians may not realize that if they are injured in a crosswalk accident, they may be able to recover damages for their harm from the driver who was responsible.
 Dedicated car crash lawyer Terrence R. Bethune can help you if you were hurt near an Atlanta intersection.
 After an investigation of the facts of your case, he can assess whether you may be able to hold a driver accountable for his or her negligence.
-To see if Mr. Bethune can help you, call 1-800-INJURED or fill out our contact form.
+To see if Mr. Bethune can help you, call 4048757800 or fill out our contact form.